What is the Musical Film Genre?

 It's not uncommon to see advertisements for movies that feature big celebrity names as their main form of drawing in audiences.
 This is known as "celebrity marketing."

 The 2019 adaptation of Cats is the perfect example of celebrity marketing in use.
 By making a point of casting and listing big name celebrities such as Jason Derulo and Taylor Swift, the marketing team is attempting to give those who view the advertisements a sense of familiarity.
 Seeing someone recognizable in a new movie, is more likely to draw in bigger audiences since people tend to gravitate what is familiar to them.
 This technique of working with audiences' sense of familiarity can also be applies to popular stage musicals being turned into movie musicals.
-This form of advertisement can be seen with movies like the original 1961 adaptation of West Side Story
+This form of advertisement can be seen with movies like the original 1961 adaptation of West Side Story.

 Samples

-In The Heights, featuring Anthony Ramos and Corey Hawkins is based on Lin-Manuel Miranda's stage musical by the same name.
+The 2021 movie musical In The Heights, featuring Anthony Ramos and Corey Hawkins is based on Lin-Manuel Miranda's stage musical by the same name.
 The movie covers the diverse yet tight-knit community that is Washington Heights, and mainly follows Usnavi, Benny, Nina, and Vanessa as they chase their dreams of wanting more for themselves and their loved ones.
 This movie includes many musical numbers like "96,000" in which characters are dancing and singing, in this case about what each of them would do if they won the 96,000 dollar lottery money.
 The way the movie takes place in a real-life setting and uses plot points that can very well happen in real life, allows for some viewers to possibly relate to, and connect with the characters within the movie.
 Songs like "Paciencia Y Fe," can allow viewers to not only get a glimpse of how Abuela Claudia, played by Olga Merediz, got to Washington Heights, but also describes the experience of Cubans who immigrated to the U.S. allow depict In The Heights is an excellent example of a marketing team using the popularity of the original stage musical and the creator of the musical, Lin-Manuel Miranda, to inspire bigger audiences to go watch the movie.

 The 1986 film Little Shop of Horrors, follows Seymour Krelborn, played by Rick Moranis, a nerdy florist who lives on Skid Row and finds a "strange and unusual plant" and decides to nurse it back to health.
 The only issue with this is that this plant is a lot more frightening than it appears to be.
 This musical comedy is very over the top with just about everything, from the circumstances in which the story takes place, to the characterization of each character.
 The movie is as cheesy as can be, and almost seems to be poking at different tropes from time to time.
 This movie, like most other movie musicals, has a romance tied into the main plot of the story, and this romance is even a motivation for Seymour for a good portion of the movie.